 What Is Safety?
 The Social Background

 In modern times, machines use large amounts of energy to absorb the burden from workers to assist in production.
 This result in the wide range of development in machines that we see today.
 And trained workers based on experience in operating the machines create more stable quality, causing the relationship between machines and production to continue and evolve into many forms today.

-1. The Social Background to Machine Safety
+1. The Social Background to Safety of Machinery

 (1) Changes in People